DN-debug/peux-os-sitebuild/src/pages/keybindings.md

     title: BSPWM
   - title: XMONAD
     content: >
-      The below keybindings are only specific to BSPWM.
+      The below keybindings are only specific to Xmonad and it could be a little overwhelming for new users.
 The general purpose keybindings such as for launching applications or menus are not included here.
     actions: []
     type: section_content
 template: advanced